 I get many questions about people getting a California Restricted License (CA Restricted License).
 For a first time California DUI your license will be suspended for 30 days after your arrest.
 There are a few exceptions.

 People who lose have their license suspension due to a DUI will need a supplemental form of insurance for the purpose of getting a restricted license.
-There are companies out there who take advantage of this fact and overcharge.
-However, there are two reputable companies who do not take my clients for a ride.

 California Restricted License are not hard to get, but they are time consuming.
 This is assuming you did not do the DMV admin hearing.
 Sometimes people do this and still lose the DMV hearing.
 When this happens, a person must serve the 30 days hard suspension before he or she can get a California Restricted License to and from work.